Infant Seizures and Their Causes and Symptoms

-Infant seizures are classified into different subtypes based on the particular are of the brain that is involved, how severe the brain interruption is, and the physical response triggered by the seizure.
+Infant seizures are classified into different subtypes based on the particular area of the brain that is involved, how severe the brain interruption is, and the physical response triggered by the seizure.

 - Absence Seizures: also known as "petit mal" seizures, absence seizures typically involve a sudden altered state of consciousness while the child or baby's eyes remain open in an abnormal fixed gaze.
 This type of seizure rarely lasts longer than 20-30 seconds and can happen several times a day.
 Infants rarely experience absence seizures as they almost always begin after a child is 4-5 years old.